hazelcast/hazelcast-reference-manual/src/JavaClient.md

 Hundreds or even thousands of clients can be connected to the cluster.
 By default, there are *core count* * *10* threads on the server side that will handle all the requests (e.g. if the server has 4 cores, there will be 40 threads).

-Imagine a trading application where all the trading data are stored and managed in a Hazelcast cluster with tens of nodes.
+Imagine a trading application where all the trading data are stored and managed in a Hazelcast cluster with tens of members.
 Swing/Web applications at the traders' desktops can use Native Clients to access and modify the data in the Hazelcast cluster.

 Currently, Hazelcast has Native Java, C++ and .NET Clients available.
 This chapter describes the Java Client.